PathToSharePoint/PowerBI/Twitter/README.md

 ## About this solution

 This Power BI report allows you to track recent Twitter conversations related to Microsoft 365.

+For a demo, open the report for the [week of February 13, 2021](https://app.powerbi.com/view?r=eyJrIjoiZmIyMDViOGEtMzZmMS00ZTIwLTllOGMtNjE2YmQ3ZmNiN2QxIiwidCI6ImFkNWMwYjhiLWUyYWQtNGU0Yy04MGRmLTFmYjNlMzU0NTc2ZiIsImMiOjZ9)

 ## Prerequisite